Craig Bellamy: Coaching career

 Bellamy returned to Cardiff as an academy coach on a voluntary basis.
 In 2016, he was appointed Cardiff's player development manager, overseeing all age groups at the club's youth academy and coaching the older age-group teams.
 Having earlier been interviewed for the post of Wales manager, he was given permission to apply for the vacant managerial position at EFL League One club Oxford United in February 2018.
 Bellamy agreed terms with Oxford but later withdrew his application after the club was taken over during the negotiations.
 He stepped down from his coaching role at Cardiff in January 2019 to defend himself against a claim of bullying a youth-team player.
 An internal investigation by the club later resulted in Bellamy issuing an apology over an "unacceptable coaching environment", although he was subject to no formal disciplinary action.

 In June 2019, Bellamy signed a three-year contract to become the under-21 team coach for Belgian side Anderlecht following the appointment of his former Manchester City teammate Vincent Kompany as manager.
 He later worked as an assistant to Kompany before stepping down from the role in September 2021 citing mental health issues.
 In July 2022, he rejoined Vincent Kompany and was named a first team coach at Burnley.

+On 30 May 2024, after Kompany left to join Bayern Munich in the wake of Burnley's relegation from the Premier League, Bellamy was appointed acting head coach.

+On 9 July 2024, Bellamy was appointed as head coach of the Wales national team.
+Following Wales 1–0 victory over Montenegro in the Nations League, Bellamy became the first Wales manager in history to remain unbeaten in his first four matches.